 Minera Alamos is a gold production and development Company undergoing the operational ramp-up of its first gold mine (Santana project) that produced its first gold in October 2021.
-In addition to the 100%-owned Santana open-pit, heap-leach mine in Sonora the Company has a portfolio of high-quality Mexican assets that also include the 100%-held Cerro de Oro oxide gold project in northern Zacatecas.
+In addition to the 100%-owned Santana open-pit, heap-leach mine in Sonora Mexico, the Company has a portfolio of high-quality Mexican assets that also include the 100%-held Cerro de Oro oxide gold project in northern Zacatecas.
 The Cerro de Oro project has a considerable exploration history that includes significant past drilling and metallurgical work.
 Since acquiring the right to earn a 100% interest in the property, the Company has completed a 43-101 compliant estimate of the mineral resources on the project as well as a preliminary economic assessment ("PEA") of the viability of mining gold on the property.
 The studies indicate the potential for the project to be a low CAPEX, low operating cost heap leach operation and it is currently being guided through the permitting process by the Company's permitting consultants.

-The 100%-owned La Fortuna open pit gold project in Durango that has a robust and positive preliminary economic assessment completed and the main Federal permits relating to mine development are in place.
+The Company also holds a 100% interest in the La Fortuna open pit gold project in Durango that has a robust positive preliminary economic assessment completed and the Company has secured the main Federal permits relating to mine development.

-The Company's strategy is to develop very low CAPEX assets while expanding the projects' resources and continuing to pursue complementary strategic acquisitions.
+The Company's strategy is to develop very low CAPEX mining assets while expanding the projects' resources and continuing to pursue complementary strategic acquisitions.